Timing-GmbH/Timing-ProjectImporter/README.md

 - The script currently doesn't support deleting projects or removing existing rules.
 - Large CSV files may take some time to process due to API rate limits.
 - Ensure your project names are unique to avoid conflicts.
+- The syntax for project rules is currently undocumented, and deviating from it may cause the Timing app to crash without recourse.
+Do not try to change the rule format on your own!

 ## Disclaimer